MEET THE TEAM

 Carina Carter

-I joined Keeping Abreast as a volunteer after first hearing about the charity at work.
-I have been a nurse at the Norfolk and Norwich University Hospital for over 15 years, specialising in caring for patients in plastic surgery over the last four.
-In this role, I support reconstruction patients during the critical first few days post-operation, which has given me a deep understanding of their real needs, challenges, and concerns.
+I first joined Keeping Abreast as a volunteer after hearing about the charity at work.
+I have been a nurse at the Norfolk & Norwich Hospital for over 20 years, and for the last nine specialising in plastic and reconstructive surgery.
+As part of my role, I care for patients undergoing breast reconstruction surgery, both immediately post-surgery and during follow-ups in clinic.
+This has given me great insight and deep understanding about patients’ needs, challenges and the emotional impact that breast reconstruction surgery may have.

 Rachel McArthur